 - If you had health insurance through your full-time employer and you quit to become a freelancer, you’re going to lose that coverage about a month after you quit.
 You may be tempted to avoid health insurance altogether, crossing your fingers that nothing bad happens to you, but remember—people with health insurance tend to live longer, and the last thing you want is to be stuck with a six-figure medical emergency and no backup plan.
 Fortunately, freelancers still have access to a number of different plans; the plan you choose will depend on your personal circumstances, and the amount of coverage you wish to seek.

-- Next, you’ll need to worry about your equipment.
+- When considering freelancing, you’ll also need to worry about your equipment.
 Depending on your line of work, you might be able to get by with just a basic laptop, or you may need a full setup with three high-definition monitors and the best computer money can buy.
 In any case, you’ll need to invest at least several hundred dollars here, and more likely several thousand.
 You can skimp here, buying older used equipment, but generally, cheaper equipment underperforms; it’s usually worth the extra money to make an upgrade.

 - You won’t realize how much office supplies cost until you’re the one actually buying them.
 Without a full-time employer, you’re the one that’s going to be fronting the costs for pens, paper, folders, and other supplies you need to run the business efficiently.
 You can opt for the paperless route, but even bigger businesses with greater resources find this difficult to fully implement.
 Again, the costs here vary depending on what type of work you’re doing, but they can range into the hundreds of dollars every month.